siboles/pyCellAnalyst/doc/fea_gui.rst

 Assigning Material Properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The second tab in the GUI, *Material Model*, provides options to define the material properties of the cells.
+The simplest model would be an isotropic ground substance such as a neo-Hookean or Mooney-Rivlin material with no tensile network.

+To attempt to model the cytoskeleton, a transversely-isotropic ground substance can be selected to represent the microtubules.
+The symmetry axes for this material are oriented perpendicular to the local iso-distance contours measured from the cell surface.

+To model the actin filaments, *Tensile Fibres* can be added.
+The contribution of these is modelled as a probability density function in spherical space. **ksi1** is the axis of an ellipsoid oriented tangent to the local iso-distance contour, and can be thought of as the fibre stiffness in that direction. **ksi2** and **ksi3** are the other ellipsoidal axes and are forced to be equal.
+Likewise, the parameters **beta1**, **beta2**, and **beta3**, also represent the ellipsoidal axes of a probability density function, but these govern the non-linearity of the fibre stiffnesses.
+Since a derivative is taken, values of 2 for **beta** represent linear stiffness behaviour, and also the lower bound allowed for the value.